Discover Alameda, CA condos for sale – your ideal island living awaits.

 $625K purchase, 10% down, 6.5% rate

 Different reasons to buy, different budget tiers.
-Identify your path.
+Identify which profile matches your situation.

-Current Situation: Selling SF single-family ($2M–$3M), want lock-and-leave waterfront living, lower cost of ownership
+Selling SF single-family ($2M to $3M), want lock-and-leave waterfront living with lower cost of ownership.

-Current Situation: Looking for cash-flowing rental property, want better tenant quality than Oakland, lower crime/vacancy risk
+Looking for a cash-flowing rental property with better tenant quality than Oakland and lower crime and vacancy risk.

-HOA fees vary wildly across the Bay Area.
-Alameda condos offer significantly lower monthly costs than SF.
+HOA fees vary widely across the Bay Area.
+Alameda condos offer significantly lower monthly costs than San Francisco — and often include services that add further savings.

 San Francisco